 Now that we have your attention, here are some things you can do or foods and supplements you can ingest as part of a renewed daily regimen to optimize your nervous system’s health:

-- Exercise.
-We’re not just talking physical, cardio-type exercise here, such as walking, swimming, or biking, all of which is good for your whole health, nervous system included, but also exercising your nervous system.
-One action step suggested at drbenkim.com to keep your nervous system fine-tuned is to spend at least 15 minutes a day writing, in cursive, on a piece of paper as neatly as you can.
-Writing with pen on paper is much more effective in exercising your nervous system than pecking away at a computer keyboard because of the fine motor skills involved.
+- Exercise - We’re not just talking physical, cardio-type exercise here, such as walking, swimming, or biking, all of which is good for your whole health, nervous system included, but also exercising your nervous system.
+One action step suggested at drbenkim.com to keep your nervous system healthy and fine-tuned is to spend at least 15 minutes a day writing in cursive, on a piece of paper as neatly as you can.
+Writing with pen on paper is much more effective in exercising your nervous system’s motor neuron’s than pecking away at a computer keyboard because of the fine motor skills involved.

-- Omega-3 fatty acids.
-Omega-3’s are found in abundance in foods such as salmon, cauliflower, spinach, flaxseeds, and sardines.
+- Omega-3 fatty acids - Omega-3’s are found in abundance in foods such as salmon, cauliflower, spinach, flaxseed, and sardines.
 These fatty acids are instrumental for the proper functionality of neurons and for enhancing nerve transmissions, per vkool.com.

-- Oatmeal.
-This is a popular type of cereal as a breakfast staple, and it can be splashed with milk and/or topped with such tasty garnishments as blueberries or cinnamon.
+- Oatmeal - This is a popular type of cereal that is a breakfast staple, and it can be splashed with milk and/or topped with such tasty garnishments as blueberries or cinnamon.
 Oatmeal can improve mental performance as well as be a source of relaxation and energy.

-- Vitamin D. A 2003 study referenced at vkool.com found that a vitamin D deficiency can lead to a heightened risk of nervous system-related diseases such as schizophrenia and multiple sclerosis.
+- Vitamin D - It’s important to mental health, A 2003 study referenced at vkool.com found that a vitamin D deficiency can lead to a heightened risk of nervous system-related diseases such as schizophrenia and multiple sclerosis.

-- Medicinal plants.
-Several that have been pegged as healthful for your nervous system are basil, lavender, passionflower, and gingko biloba.
-Some of these can be taken as tea, others as nutritional supplements, per steptohealth.com.
+- Medicinal plants - Several that have been pegged as healthful for your nervous system are basil, lavender, passionflower, and ginkgo biloba.
+Some of these can be taken as a tea, others as nutritional supplements, per steptohealth.com.